James the Great: In the New Testament

-The Acts of the Apostles records that "Herod the king" (usually identified with Herod Agrippa) had James executed by the sword.
-Nixon suggests that this may have been caused by James's fiery temper, in which he and his brother earned the nickname Boanerges or "Sons of Thunder".
-F. F. Bruce contrasts this story to that of the Liberation of Saint Peter, and writes that the proposition that "James should die while Peter should escape" is a "mystery of divine providence".
+The Acts of the Apostles records that "Herod the king" (usually identified with Herod Agrippa) had James executed "by the sword".
+Henry Alford suggests that he was probably beheaded.
+Nixon suggests his death may have been triggered by James' fiery temper, from which he and his brother earned the nickname Boanerges or "Sons of Thunder".
+F. F. Bruce contrasts this story with that of the Liberation of Saint Peter, and writes that the proposition that "James should die while Peter should escape" is a "mystery of divine providence".